 Appointed by an responsible to the Board of Water Commissioners.
 Oversees the utility.

-Oversees safety, security, and human resources.
+Oversees safety, security, public information, the Business Improvement Unit, and human resources.
 Acts in place of the general manager when the general manager is not available.

 Dolly Ludden - Manager

-Oversees customer service, financial services, information services, meter reading, the meter shop, and public information.
+Oversees customer service, financial services, information services, and meter operations, which includes meter reading and the meter shop.